-Compass Business Park: An Industrial Warehousing & Distribution Development
+Compass Global Logistics Hub: An Industrial Warehousing & Distribution Development

-NorthPoint Development’s Compass Business Park at full buildout per maps obtained via NorthPoint Development’s website.
+NorthPoint Development’s Compass project at full buildout per maps obtained via NorthPoint Development’s website and public records.
 We identified the road boundaries as well as subdivisions and landmarks that people will recognize.
 The industrial warehousing and distribution development would be less than 1 mile from Wilson Creek Elementary School and adjacent to a number of residential areas.

-As originally presented and planned, Compass Business Park would be a warehousing and distribution development.
+As originally presented and planned, Compass Global Logistics Hub would be a warehousing and distribution development.
 This project would be similar to the warehouses that have popped up in Will County.
-Compass Business Park is proposed by Kansas City, Missouri developer NorthPoint Development.
+Compass is proposed by Kansas City, Missouri developer NorthPoint Development.

 Because it would be an industrial warehousing, distribution and light manufacturing facility, it would require industrial zoning.
 It must receive approval from the local municipalities (or Will County) to be built because the majority of the property is zoned A-1 for agriculture.
 Additionally, the roads within the park are not deemed truck routes and consist of gravel roads, unmarked country roads, and tar-and-chip roads, so those would need to be changed as well.